It's been raining off and on today and poured buckets for a while this afternoon.

 E2 called as he arrived with food.
 Dorothy and baby called back.
 With so many mouths to feed, he had no time to pluck and prepare a fillet.
 Instead he brought it right away.
 Dorothy took it from him for about a minute while he got acquainted with his new babies.
 Then she returned and fed three new nestlings.

 How do I know this?
 I was birding in Schenley Park at the time - I saw the blue jays - and Traci Darin was up early watching the webcam.
-She captured the action in snapshots and sent me the images which I made into a slideshow.
+She captured the action in snapshots and sent me the images which I made into the slideshow below.

 (Note that the slideshow loops, the action repeats.)